ScribesZone/ScribesTools/docs/github/index.rst

 In these case you will have to install git (possibly in addition to github client).
-In order to do so, just `download git`_ and install it following the instructions for your plaform.
+In order to do so, just `download git`_ and install it following the instructions for your platform.

 .. ............................................................................